-The burden of having your vehicle damaged can often have huge knock-on effects on how you live your daily life, unexpected financial costs- all of which will impact you on a much larger scale than any physical injury might do (and that’s not considering the cost of your medical care if you’ve been injured too)
+The burden of having your vehicle and your property damaged can often have huge knock-on effects on how you live your daily life, unexpected financial costs- all of which will impact you on a much larger scale than any physical injury might do (and that’s not considering the cost of your medical care if you’ve been injured, too)

 1. What is your property damage

-Assess the damage to all of your property- was it only your vehicle that was damaged or has your laptop or personal phone been damaged too?
-Were there items in your car that have been damaged and you’ll need to replace now?
+Assess the property damage- was it only your vehicle that was damaged or has your laptop or personal phone been damaged too?
+Are there items in your car that have been damaged and you’ll need to replace now?
 Make sure to list everything that was damaged in your accident, including the mechanic’s review of the damage on your car.
 This will ensure you’re covering everything and not being left short after an accident that wasn’t your fault!

 2. What is the value of the damage to your car

 Once you’ve listed any other property, have your car assessed by a professional mechanic.
 They’ll be able to work out the costs of the property damage and give you an honest quote for repairs.
 Remember to add this quote and any property damage too so you have a better understanding of financial loss.
 You’ll then be left to make the decision of whether it’s worth paying out the cost to repair initially, which leads us to…

 3. How to decide whether your car is worth fixing?

 If your car repairs quote has come back and is surprisingly high, you’ll need to decide whether it’s worth repairing at all- or whether the costs outweigh the actual value of your car.
 If your car is older, has a lot of miles on the clock, or was generally a little worn out, the cost of repairs may not be worth covering.
 Find out how much your car would cost at resale and compare it to the cost of the damage.

 4. What are OEM parts and do you have to use them